Stephan-Heuscher/AI-Rescue-Ring/PRIVACY_POLICY.md

 - Revoke permissions in Android Settings → Apps → Assistive Tap → Permissions
 - Disable the accessibility service in Settings → Accessibility
 - Uninstall the app (which automatically deletes all local data)
-- Opt out of personalized ads in your device settings
-- Reset your advertising ID at any time

-## International Data Transfers

-If you use Assistive Tap outside of your region, please note that AdMob (operated by Google) may transfer data internationally as described in Google's Privacy Policy.
-The app itself does not transfer any data internationally.

 ## Changes to This Privacy Policy